johnalison/obsidian-notes/1-projects/Mixed2.0/Run3 Synthetic Data.md

 - [x] Move pt cut to 35
 - [ ] Jets with 3 medium b-jets

+v5:
+- like v4, but with splitting functions that use the JEC calbiration

 v4:
 - like v3 but with new JEC calibration and btag filter at 30 GeV